Asylkin/Game-Cube/README.md

 # Game-Cube
 Planning and organizing board game evenings

 This project was created for my exams in “web development”.
-An imaginary company “Game Cube” is organizing time to time game evenings.
+An imaginary company “Game Cube” is organizing from time to time game evenings.

 - So first of all, they need to have one page site with a calendar of upcoming games (later it will be transformed into PHP event manager).